grusin-db/uc-azure-account-scim-sync/README.md

   --spn_id "bab70a68-a7aa-43bc-909f-cd3fc8f38026" \
   --spn_key "[redacted]"
 ```

+and run it, it will use groups defined in `.aad_state.json` file.

 **WARNING**: `ea_companion_mode` **flag MUST be set once and not changed when terraform has ran for first time (has a state file)**